Opportunities for Teens at BK

 Travel with Rabbi Ariann and Rabbi Lauren Grabelle Herrmann of SAJ

-This year, we will be taking two trips: an 8th grade only trip to Philadelphia (March 1-3), and a 9th-12th grade trip to Washington DC to participate in the L’Taken (to repair) seminar (February 9th-12th).
+This year, we will be taking two trips: a 9th-12th grade trip to Washington DC to participate in the L’Taken (to repair) seminar (February 9th-12th), and an 8th grade only trip to Philadelphia (March 1-3).

-Our 9th-12th graders will have the opportunity to be the first BK group to attend the long-running L’Taken Social Justice Seminar.
-On L’Taken, you will have the opportunity to impact our country as you share your views on social justice topics with decision-makers on Capitol Hill.
-Our sample schedule for the L’Taken Seminar, provides more details about the programming throughout the weekend and different topics that we will explore together.
+Our 9th-12th graders were the first BK group to attend the long-running L’Taken Social Justice Seminar.
+On L’Taken, they had the opportunity to impact our country as they shared their views on social justice topics with decision-makers on Capitol Hill.

 We will be traveling again with SAJ teens and Rabbi Lauren Grabelle Herrmann and will have plenty of opportunities to connect and deepen our relationship with this historic and thriving Reconstructionist congregation.